hxia40/Job-Offer-Comparison-App-/GroupProject/Docs/TestPlan.md

 ### Unit Testing

-Our system is made up of three units, the UI, the databse and the Java procedural code.
+Our system consists three major components: the UI, the databse and the Java procedural code.
 Unit testing will be within those units.
+The primary target of the Unit Testing over each of the components are:

 * UI
-  * Primaraly making sure changes do not cause error and/or negatively affect the astetic look of other componets.
+  * Ensure that the UI is error-free, and does not negatively affect the function of other componets.
 * Database
-  * Primaraly making sure that no database constraints are violated, if the constraints are set up correctly this shouldn't be possible.
+  * Ensure that no database constraints are violated, by methods such as examining the constraint set-up.
-  * Keeping backups and making sure changes do not create a diviation from previous backups if that was not intended.
+  * Ensure that the changes on the data does not create unintended diviation.
 * Java Code
-  * Making sure procedures parameters, names and data types are not changed in only a single place.
-General bug testing and makign sure functions match their description.
+  * Ensure that the procedures parameters, names and data types are consistant.
+  * Ensure that the functions' performance match their description and purpose.

 ### Integration Testing

-This looks at how individual units interact with each other, there is no way for the UI and database to interact directly, so that integratoin does not really need to be checked outside of system testing.
+As this is a rather simple app, the UI and database do not interact directly.
+Thus, the Integration testing will be performed as a subsection of the System Testing (described below).
+The primary target of the Integration Testing over each of the components are:

 * UI-Java code
-  * Making sure components line up and data types stay consistent.
+  * Ensure that all components line up correctly, and that all data types remain consistent.
 * Database-Java code
-  * Making sure calls stay consistent in names, datatypes and functionality.
+  * Ensure tha all function calls remain consistent, in terms of names, datatypes and functionality.
-  * Modifying data sending it to the database and then calling data from database and making sure it is correct.
+  * We will furthur perform Integration gest by directly modifying the data, send the data to the database and then calling the respective data from the database.
+We expect the data called from the data base will match with our modification.

 ### System Testing

 This is where we test all units together.
-There will be two components to this.
+The primary target of the System Testing over each of the components are:.

 * First component: Data entry and retreival.
-  * We will enter data into the UI and look at where it should be displayed again with the UI.
-  * This tests the path to and from the database through the Java code.
+  * We will test this component by entering data into the UI, and then check whether our input could be displayed correctly in the UI.
+This method tests the path to and from the database through the Java code.
 * Second componet: Common actions we expect the user to do.
-  * These will test things like none functional requirments like speed and feel.
-  * They can also test overall working of the system to do what is specified.
+  * We will test this component by subjectively expericing the app's functiion such as feeling the like running speed.
+This method can also reveal the overall perforance of our app.

 ### Regression Testing

-This is the testing we will do to ensure our new features do not break old features
+By oerforming the Regression testing, we ensure that the newly-implemented features do not break existing ones.

-* We will have a set of automated tests that are like the Assignment 4's tests that simple test basic connection and access.
+* We will implement a set of automated tests (e.g. similar to the Assignment 4's tests) to examine basic connectiones and accesses.
-* We will have Unit and Integration tests that we will run depending on the scope of the change.
+* We will perform Unit and Integration testing along the development of the app.
-* Finally we will run tests one level above the change.
-  * If a function calls another function and we change thats called function, we will test the caller function as well.
+* We will perform testing over higher-level related functions as well.
+For example, if a function, which has neen revised, calls another function, we will test both the called and the caller functions.

 ### 1.2 Test Selection